pagopa-archive/io-ops/README.md

 # Requirements

 ### Environment variables
-The environment variables required by the application are listed in the table below.
+The following sets of commands require the environment variabiles listed in the table below:
+`api-services:*`, `users:*`, `migrate-service`.

 | Variable name                     | Description                                                                       | type   |
 |-----------------------------------|-----------------------------------------------------------------------------------|--------|